WHAT IS THE WORK HEALTH & SAFETY ACT?

 - make sure the insurances cover any additional risks imposed by the WHS Act – usually, office bearer’s legal liability insurance does not cover fines, penalties, punitive, exemplary or aggravated damages (always remember that no insurance can cover jail sentences);

-- re-visit by-laws to ensure that they adequately deal with WHS Act obligations including the implementation of incident reporting systems and obligations to immediately notify the executive committee members of potential risks and safety issues identified;
+- re-visit by-laws to ensure that they adequately deal with WHS Act obligations including the implementation of incident reporting systems and obligations to immediately notify the strata committee members of potential risks and safety issues identified;

 - the holding of regular additional meetings of owners to discuss health and safety issues or concerns;